brandijonesdata/InstitutionalEffectiveness/README.md

 ### Pell equity

-Pell equity is expressed as the Pell-recipient outcome minus the corresponding non-Pell outcome.
+Pell equity is expressed as the Pell-recipient outcome minus the corresponding non-Pell outcome, as disparity across Pell recipient percentages has been previously documented.

 - Positive values indicate a Pell advantage.
 - Negative values indicate a Pell disadvantage.